 That's not to say, of course, that if cuts start heading your way, you should just lie down and take them.
 I'm definitely not the kind of girl who goes down without a fight.
 However, I've come to believe that proactive advocacy is the most effective and powerful way that we can protect and grow the services we provide for kids.
 If we can, through stellar practice and compulsive sharing, prove to our communities and those who make decisions about funding and staffing that our kids need/deserve quality library programs, we'll never get to point where reactive advocacy is necessary.
 The fact of the matter is, in both tough and terrific times, people protect what they value.
 And if we're not seen as valuable, only WE can change it.
 We need to be GREAT and we need to be GREAT at sharing.
 The end.

-April Dawkins for making me feel so welcome in her neck of the woods.
+Anyway, my heartfelt thanks goes out to my friend, and NCSLMA President Elect, April Dawkins for making me feel so welcome in her neck of the woods.
 I also had a great time visiting both April's and our mutual friend Deb Christensen's library.
 Both ladies have beautiful, lively, thriving spaces that gave me a major case of library envy!
 The highlight of the tour, though, may have been when I stumbled upon this little display in which my "Librarians Are Ready" poster was displayed next to Gwyneth Jones' and Joyce Valenza's poster "What Do TLs Teach."
 Seeing my work nestled against theirs was incredibly humbling and made me feel like a TRUE rock star!